-At the Vein Care Center offices in New York City and New Jersey, vein doctors, led by vein expert Dr. Jonathan Arad, have access to the latest medical technology.
+At the Vein and Vascular Center offices in New York City and New Jersey, vein doctors, led by vein expert Dr. Jonathan Arad, have access to the latest medical technology.
 They provide the correct diagnosis of multiple vein conditions and the delivery of effective vein treatments.

 A venous ulcer in your legs affects your quality of life and can lead to serious complications, such as infections.
 An early diagnosis improves your treatment process and odds of success.
 Common symptoms that lead to the need for venous ulcer treatment include:

 If you notice any of these symptoms, consult a vein specialist as soon as possible.
 Dr. Arad at the Vein Care Center is a board-certified surgeon who specializes in the diagnosis and treatment of vein conditions like ulcers and other vein conditions.

 At the Vein Care Center, an interventional approach to venous skin ulcer treatment always begins with the least invasive procedure.
 Treatment moves to more aggressive approaches only when necessary.
 After a diagnosis, your vein doctor selects a tailored integral ulcer treatment plan that may include:

 By using an individualized treatment plan, Dr. Arad and his team achieve better results.
 The vein specialists base your treatment on your diagnosis, which improves the outcome whichever treatment you receive.